 Pros and cons of debt management plans

 Before moving forward with a debt management plan, review your options and consider the pros and cons.

 - You’ll have a single payment each month that’s likely lower than what you’re paying on your combined debts now.

 - You’ll save money if the counselor successfully negotiates lower interest rates and fees.

 - Phone calls and letters from collection agencies will stop while you make payments.

 - You’ll know exactly when you’ll pay off your debt.

-- A debt management plan has much less impact on your credit than a bankruptcy or debt settlement if you pay off the entire original balance.
+- A debt management plan has much less impact on your credit than a bankruptcy or debt settlement if you pay off the original balance.

 - A debt management plan won’t fix an underlying problem with overspending.

-- Generally, these plans are only available for debt that’s not secured by collateral, such as a house or car.
+- Generally, these plans are only available for debt not secured by collateral, such as a house or car.